Town Administrator - Dr. Christopher Hershey

 The Town of Capitol Heights operates under the council-manager form of government.
 The town administrator serves as chief administrative officer and directly reports to the Town Council.
 Under the town administration are the functions of:

-- Finance and Human Resources Administration
+- Human Resources

-- Business License and Permitting
+- Town Clerk (Business License and Permitting)